elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_introduction.md

 module.
 Then, we pipe the result of that to the `text` function that will return the `Html msg` that our function is meant to return.

+After seeing the results in the browser, feel free to delete the temporary `elm` folder that we created in this chapter since we'll be setting things up inside our Phoenix application in the next chapter.

 ## Summary

 There's a lot more to Elm than what we've covered in our simple "Hello World"